Stalag XIII-C: Camp history

 Basketball was an active camp activity in February 1944, with a competition between the Australian, French, and Polish POWs.
 In April 1944, some prisoners were transferred from Stalag XIII-C to Stalag 357.
 At this time it was estimated the camp size to be 30,000 prisoners, mostly Russians, but including Australian, British, French, New Zealanders, Polish, and Serbians.

 Australian POWs, 1942.
 RSM Brown, camp leader, in peak cap.

 For the Armistice Day memorial service on 11 November 1943, there were 110 warrant officers and men of the Australian Imperial Force and British Expeditionary Force parading in three platoons.

 June 1944 saw about 769 Australian POWs still in the camp, where they had recently raised £84 for the Australian Red Cross.
 Red Cross packages were very important to the comfort of soldiers, especially clothing from the cold.
 Initial arrival into the stalag saw rations of "thin soup and brown bread in very meagre quantities", and certainly by September 1943, where round-the-clock Allied bombing efforts in Germany also was contributing to "wholesale disorganisation and panic".
 YMCA gift packages were also being received, delivered by August 1944.

-American soldiers that had been captured during the Battle of Normandy arrived in June–July 1944, and more from the Battle of the Bulge in January 1945.
+American soldiers who had been captured during the Battle of Normandy arrived in June–July 1944, and more from the Battle of the Bulge in January 1945.
 By December 1944 the camp was reported to hold 28,000 POWs, including 735 Australians.
 In March 1945 a large group of prisoners arrived in deplorable condition after marching the 500 mi from Stalag VIII-D in severe winter conditions.
 The march into camp of 200 US soldiers saw seventeen having their frozen feet amputated with rudimentary instruments by Serbian and New Zealand Army doctors.
 The camp was liberated by Combat Command B of the US 14th Armored Division on 6 April 1945.

+An M4 Sherman crashes through the camp's fence to liberate troops in April 1945.
+Yugoslav prisoners can be seen.

 In April 1945, as Seventh Army US troops moved further into Germany and towards the camp, 4000–5000 British POWs alone liberated, while some prisoners from the camp had already been marched further to the east.

 At least three Australian was buried at the camp, two by April 1943, and one by February 1945 when killed in an accident.